aa4cc/AcouMan/docs/assembly.md

  * 1.2 meters (4x30 cm segments) of M10 threaded rod
  * 8x M10 nuts
  * 4x M2 screws and nuts
- * if you decided to cut-out the plexiglass shield, you will also need 8x M3 screws and 4x M3x12 spacers (both sides female)
+ * if you decided to cut-out the plexiglass shield, you will also need 8x M3 screws and 4x M3x12 standoffs (both sides female)

 ## Assembly